 These pioneers shifted public perception by proving that queer characters could be romantic leads.
 They weren't just the "best friend" or the "comic relief" anymore.
 They had hearts, they had sex lives, and they had a deep yearning for connection.
 It was the first time many people realized that queer romance wasn't a subculture.
 It was just culture.

-The Schitt’s Creek Effect Normalizing the Unconditional
+The Schitt’s Creek Effect

 If you want to talk about the gold standard for healthy queer romance, you have to talk about David and Patrick.
 Schitt’s Creek did something that felt revolutionary by being incredibly simple.
 Dan Levy made a conscious choice to create a universe where homophobia didn't exist.
 There were no protesters, no bigoted parents, and no "struggling for acceptance" plotlines.